 Ninety Percent of Everything Limited understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of everyone who visits this website, (“Our Site”) and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.
+We respect and value the privacy of everyone who visits this website, https://www.openocean.studio and downloads any of our Mobile Apps (“Our Sites and Mobile Apps”) and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.

 1. Definitions and Interpretation

 In this Policy the following terms shall have the following meanings:

 “Account” means an account required to access and/or use certain areas and features of Our Sites and Mobile Apps; “Cookie” means a small text file placed on your computer or device by Our Sites and Mobile Apps when you visit certain parts of Our Sites and Mobile Apps and/or when you use certain features of Our Sites and Mobile Apps.
 Details of the Cookies used by Our Sites and Mobile Apps are set out in Part 13, below; and “Cookie Law” means the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003;

 2. Information About Us

 Our Sites and Mobile Apps are owned and operated by Ninety Percent of Everything Limited, a limited company.

 3. What Does This Policy Cover?